bbauska/W3Cx-3of5/README.md

 </html>
 ```

-The example above shows the different possible values for this property and the corresponding results.
-The default value is "alphabetic" and corresponds to what has been used in the previous "Hello World" example.
+<p>The example above shows the different possible values for this property and the corresponding results.
+The default value is "alphabetic" and corresponds to what has been used in the previous "Hello World" example.</p>

-Possible values:
+<h4>Possible values:</h4>

   Possible values for the textBaseline property   |
   ----------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------|